 There is no cure or treatment for the virus itself.
 There are treatments for the health problems that HPV can cause.
 There is a vaccine that can lower your chances of getting infected.
 The vaccine is recommended for boys and girls ages 11-12.
 Catch up vaccines are recommended for males through age 21 and females through age 26 if not vaccinated when they were younger.

 #5 – What happens if I don’t get tested and treated if I have HPV?

-There are no tests to find out if you have HPV and there is no treatment for HPV itself.
-There are treatments for the health problems HPV can cause such as genital warts, cervical cancer and other HPV- related cancers, such as cancer of the vulva, vagina, penis or anus.
+There are no tests to find out if you have HPV and there is no treatment for the virus itself.
+There are treatments for the health problems it can cause such as genital warts, cervical cancer and other HPV- related cancers, such as cancer of the vulva, vagina, penis or anus.

-As we mentioned earlier, young people are a high-risk group when it comes to STIs like HPV.
+As we mentioned earlier, young people are a high-risk group when it comes to STIs.
 Latex condoms and dental dams used the correct way every time you have sex will lower your risk.
 However, the only sure-fire way to avoid getting any STI is to not have sexual contact (vaginal, oral or anal), until you are in a mutually monogamous relationship with an uninfected partner.

 Bottom line, we want you to have all the information you need to make healthy decisions when it comes to sex.
-You can get more info about HPV from the CDC website on HPV.
+You can get more info about HPV from the CDC website.